KubarytTournaments/XL-plus-U/Regulations/Regulations_of_XL+yoU_2_tournament.md

 3. When loading the Game, the additional time (10 minutes) offered by the Game is used EXCLUSIVELY for planning moves.
 It is forbidden to move heroes, cast spells, buy armies, buildings, etc.

+4. Conversations between Participants during a Game should be limited to matters necessary for fulfilling the provisions of the Tournament Rules, unless both Participants agree to engage in a different conversation.

+5. Participants are prohibited from excessively prolonging a Game and abusing the timer during battles.

-4. Participants are required to behave politely towards each other during the Game, before and after the Game on the Heroes III chat, on the broadcasts of the Games and on their chats, in private messages regarding the Tournament and on the Discord Server.
+6. Participants are required to behave politely towards each other during the Game, before and after the Game on the Heroes III chat, on the broadcasts of the Games and on their chats, in private messages regarding the Tournament and on the Discord Server.

-5. Participants are prohibited from expressing discriminatory views, such as queerphobia, racism, sexism and xenophobia on the Heroes III chat, on the broadcasts of the Games and on their chats, in private messages regarding the Tournament and on the Discord Server.
+7. Participants are prohibited from expressing discriminatory views, such as queerphobia, racism, sexism and xenophobia on the Heroes III chat, on the broadcasts of the Games and on their chats, in private messages regarding the Tournament and on the Discord Server.

-6. Participants should refrain from publicly accusing others of violating the Tournament Rules.
+8. Participants should refrain from publicly accusing others of violating the Tournament Rules.
 Any such problem should be reported to the Committee for confirmation.

+9. Participants are prohibited from acting to the detriment of the Tournament and the activities of the Committee.

-7. In Tournament, standard HotA Lobby online rules apply.
+10. In Tournament, standard HotA Lobby online rules apply.
 The link to them can be found <a href="https://h3hota.com/en/rules" target="__blank">tutaj</a>.
 If a rule of the HotA regulations contradicts the Tournament Rules, the Tournament Rules take precedence.

-8. Signing up for the Tournament, the Participant:
+11. Signing up for the Tournament, the Participant:

    `1)` Accepts the Privacy Policy of the Tournament,

    `2)` Grants the Committee an irrevocable and non-exclusive right to retransmit, record and share selected Games for the purpose of providing commentary and archiving.
 The Committee may share this right with third parties.

-9. Starting from the 1/8 phase of the Upper and Lower Bracket, the Participant is obliged to provide information about the planned date of the Game on Discord on the `#schedule` channel:
+12. Starting from the 1/8 phase of the Upper and Lower Bracket, the Participant is obliged to provide information about the planned date of the Game on Discord on the `#schedule` channel:

    `1)` In the 1/8 phase of the Upper and Lower Bracket 24 hours before the start of the Game,